Person of Interest season 2

-The second season of the American television series Person of Interest premiered on September 27, 2012 on CBS and ended on May 9, 2013.
-The season is produced by Kilter Films, Bad Robot Productions, and Warner Bros.
+The second season of the American television series Person of Interest premiered on September 27, 2012, on CBS and ended on May 9, 2013.
+The season is produced by Kilter Films, Bad Robot, and Warner Bros.
 Television, with Jonathan Nolan, Greg Plageman, J. J. Abrams, and Bryan Burk serving as executive producers and Plageman serving as showrunner.

 The series was renewed for a second season in March 2012 and stars Jim Caviezel, Taraji P. Henson, Kevin Chapman and Michael Emerson.
 The series revolves around a mysterious reclusive billionaire computer programmer, Harold Finch, who has developed a computer program for the federal government known as "the Machine" that is capable of collating all sources of information to predict terrorist acts and to identify people planning them.
 The Machine also identifies perpetrators and victims of other premeditated deadly crimes; however, because the government considers these "irrelevant", Finch programs the Machine to delete this information each night and programs the Machine to notify him secretly of the "irrelevant" numbers.
 Finch recruits John Reese, a former Green Beret and CIA agent, now presumed dead – to investigate the people identified by the numbers the Machine has provided, and to act accordingly.

-Viewership for the season increased from the first season, with an average of 16.07 million viewers, ranking as the 5th most watched series of the 2012-13 television season.
+Viewership for the season increased from the first season, with an average of 16.07 million viewers, ranking as the 5th most watched series of the 2012–13 television season.
 The season received positive reviews from critics, with many deeming it an improvement over the previous season, praising its performances, writing and subject matter.
 In March 2013, CBS renewed the series for a third season.